Here2ServeU/baseline-security-linux-rhel/README.md

 ## 1. Baseline Configuration for Linux Security

-A baseline configuration refers to the minimum security standards implemented on a Linux system to ensure integrity, confidentiality, and availability.
+A baseline configuration refers to the minimum security standards implemented on a Linux system to ensure **integrity, confidentiality, and availability**.

 ### 1.1.
 System Hardening Best Practices
 - Disable Unused Services